Every writer needs to use free images to promote their writing. It doesn’t matter if you are a blogger, article writer, or an author.

 All you need to do is find a template you like.
 Then modify it to your taste and style with your own images, font styles, and colors.

 The examples in this post are only the tip of the iceberg.

-If you’re not familiar with graphic design, it is a simple tool you can learn how to use in no time at all.
+If you’re not familiar with graphic design, this is a simple tool you can learn to use in no time at all.

-But if you want to do more, there is a premium option that gives you more tools and ways to manipulate your images.
+But if you want to do more, there is a premium option.
+It gives you many more tools and ways to manipulate your images.

 If you are an author, you might also consider images in your ebooks as well as your book covers.

-It only takes a few seconds to change your title attribute and alt text to help you get more traffic from Gooogle image search.
+It only takes a few seconds to change your title attribute and alt text.
+It will help you get more traffic from Google image search.